If you find yourself raiding the pantry, keep this recipe for Chinese-Style Canned Green Beans handy.

 Finally, add the sauce you made earlier and reduce it down to a glaze consistency.
 It doesn’t take long at all.

 The first night I made these, it was so popular that it’s now a regular in our kitchen.
+We enjoy it as a side dish to homemade General Tso’s chicken.
 I will say this isn’t at all a mild-flavored dish.
 If it has a little too much punch, reduce the amount of garlic and soy sauce to suit your tastebuds.

 If you give this a try, let me know what you think!